qbah3h/webConnect/README.md

 # webConnect
-Connection between the website and the System
+Connection between the website and the System.
+This will crawl the website and get the data.